hallez/hrz-website/content/_index.md

 of work to investigate how semantic and phonologic contexts differentially affect [memory performance in college students and healthy elderly individuals](https://s3.amazonaws.com/hrz-website/posters/CogAging2012_FINAL.pdf).

+I endeavor to make space for Black and other underrepresented minoritized folx in my mentoring.
+Please get in touch if I can provide support (e.g., tips on applying to grad school, reviewing CVs, etc.) There is also a list of some resources and readings that I am continually using to educate myself [here](/resources).
+I invite criticism and critiques of how I can be a better ally and mentor in general, but, specifically to Black and underrepresented minoritized scientists.